openDemocracy-org/gfw-comment-incentives/README.md

 https://comment-service.staging-caprover.opendemocracy.net/articles/some-article/

 Where 'some-article' is a URL slug for an imaginary article on openDemocracy.
 Changing the slug will generate a new article.

+The article's author can highlight comments in Coral if their Coral user ID is included in the article page template as e.g. `<meta name="author_comment_id" content="89a0e9a2-32b1-468a-a101-7005b4cf62e3" />`.
+This is done through the CMS and can be mocked in this imaginary article by adding the Coral user id as a URL parameter to the above URL `?caid=89a0e9a2-32b1-468a-a101-7005b4cf62e3`.
+Coral user IDs can be found in the Coral admin dashboard.

 ## Communication from Coral Talk instance